 As the system continues to organize, the squall line can bow out and eventually become a derecho.
 Of course, for it to be a derecho, you have to have the above mentioned definitions to occur before it can be classified as one.
 Some derechos can form small, quick spin up tornadoes that only last a minute or two.
 These tornadoes are generally weak and are below EF-2 strength.
 However, there have been tornadoes stronger than that in some instances.
 Regardless, derechos can produce widespread damage unlike tornadoes that produce isolated damage in certain spots.
 With this is mind, derechos are serious storms that involves taking shelter as falling trees and power lines are likely as the storms progress.

-On June 11, 2012, one of the first derechos to hit the United States in 2012 formed and impacted parts of Missouri, Tennessee, Kentucky, Mississippi, and Alabama.
+The powerful June 11, 2012 derecho.
+One of the first derechos to hit the United States in 2012 formed on June 11 and affected parts of Missouri, Tennessee, Kentucky, Mississippi, and Alabama.
 The derecho formed in the afternoon hours on June 11 and pushed into the southeast later that evening.
 Thousands of people lost power as trees fell to the ground snapping power lines.
 In Alabama, over 128,000 people lost electricity while 28,000+ people lost power in Mississippi.
 The derecho produced ominous shelf clouds, and it even produced a few tornadoes.

 There were reports of a few tornadoes in the region, but the Storm Prediction Center and the local National Weather Service office in Birmingham, Alabama never confirmed it.
 However, Dr. Tim Coleman believes a weak tornado formed near Anniston, Alabama in Winston County.

-Bottom line: Derechos are powerful wind storms that typically occur during the “warm months” or during the spring and summer months.
+Bottom line: Derechos are powerful wind storms that typically occur during the warm late spring and summer months.
 The derecho initially starts as a cluster of storms that forms a squall line.
 This line of storms can eventually show a bowing structure indicating strong winds on radar.
 Within the derecho, bowing segments are possible indicating stronger storms and more concentrated winds in those areas.
 These storms are very powerful and create wind gusts over 100 mph.
-The storms that formed yesterday and today (June 12 and 13, 2013) in the U.S. Midwest and into the Atlantic states were considered a derecho, but a low-end derecho.
+The storms that are forming today and tomorrow (June 3 and 4, 2014) in the U.S. Central Plains and into the Atlantic states might spawn a derecho.
 If a derecho is moving into your area, go inside and stay away from windows and find a room away from trees that could fall and crash into your house.